peer-open-source/xara-docs/source/user/manual/model/pattern/groundmotion/groundMotion.rst

 Ground Motion
 ^^^^^^^^^^^^^

-The groundMotion command is used to construct a GroundMotion object used by the ImposedMotionSP constraints in a MultipleSupportExcitation object.
+The groundMotion command is used to construct a GroundMotion object used by the ImposedMotionSP constraints in a *MultipleSupportExcitation*.
 This command is of the following form:

 .. function:: groundMotion $tag $type arg1? ...